-Any time you're involved in an accident or you've suffered an injury, and you may be making an insurance claim -- whether through your own insurance coverage or the at-fault person's carrier -- you should contact your own insurance company and let them know about what happened.
+Any time you're involved in any kind of accident involving property loss and/or injury, so that the filing of an insurance claim is possible—whether through your own insurance coverage or another party's carrier—you should contact your own insurance company and let them know about what happened.
 Read on to learn more.

 It's a good idea to get in touch with your insurance carrier within 72 hours of any incident that may prompt the filing of a claim.
 Your policy may contain details on any notification deadlines (or the policy may simply state that policyholders must notify the carrier of any injuries "within a reasonable time".)